abingdonpta/abingdonpta/content/about/roles.md

 ## 🎓 Educational Programs Role Descriptions

+### 🔔 After School Enrichment

+The After School Enrichment Coordinator serves as the liaison with our vendor to create the schedule for After-School Enrichment at Abingdon.
+The Coordinator also work with the Abingdon Student Support Team to enroll students identified for scholarships (funded by the PTA) and ensure that the room reservation request forms for each session are completed.

+- **Location**: School
+- **Time of day**: Immediately after school day
+- **Months**: Year-round

 ### 🍅 Garden

 Abingdon Elementary has a garden in the front of the building, to the right of the main entrance.
 (The garden is sometimes called an "outdoor classroom.")
 The goal of the garden is to enrich students' and families' knowledge of environmental sustainability and to be good stewards of our Earth, while providing first hand experience in learning about our food supply and our pollinators.
 More information can be found on the [garden page](/garden), and from our [garden newsletter](https://docs.google.com/forms/d/e/1FAIpQLSc62Xf5rFUBG1XqElQa2VQJUJu8k8Kf0RWTWPzoemf8bOLF-A/viewform?usp=sf_link).